 Pre-existing hypertension is noted early in the pregnancy during the first trimester.
 Commonly hypertension is asymptomatic thus individual may not know the raised BP until she falls pregnant and the high BP is picked up during a routine antenatal visit.
-Young individuals with raised BP should not be taken for granted and labeled as Essential Hypertension.
-Investigations must be looked further for possibility of secondary causes like Cushing’s syndrome, Conn’s Syndrome and phaeochromocytoma.
-Women with pre-existing hypertension from whatever cause are at increased risk of super imposed pre-eclampsia, small for gestational age (SGA) infants and placental abruption.
+Young individuals with raised BP should not be taken for granted and labeled as just having hypertension.
+Investigations must be looked further for possibility of having diseases that can cause hypertension such as Cushing’s syndrome, Conn’s Syndrome and phaeochromocytoma.
+Women with pre-existing hypertension from whatever cause are at increased risk of progressing into secure form of pre-eclampsia, the fetus may not grow well and premature separation of placenta which is very dangerous.
 A woman with hypertension prior to pregnancy requires treatment because the risk of pre-eclampsia in pregnancy is approximately doubled.

 In contrast, pregnancy-induced hypertension and pre-eclampsia usually appear in the second half of pregnancy and resolve within 6 weeks of delivery.
 BP may remain elevated up to 3 months post partum.
 Pregnancy-induced hypertension may be defined as hypertension occurring in the second half of pregnancy but in the absence of features of pre-eclampsia (described below).
 Treatment for both pre-existing hypertension and pregnancy-induced hypertension is the same.
 If hypertension develops after 20 weeks, the likelihood of progression to pre-eclampsia is about 15%.
 Pregnancy-induced hypertension tends to recur in subsequent pregnancy with some mothers remain hypertensive following a pregnancy complicated by pregnancy-induced hypertension.

 Hypertension and proteinuria (protein in the urine) is the most common manifestation of pre-eclampsia and they may present late or mild.
-Proteinuria in pregnancy may be caused by urinary tract infection but the possibility of pre-eclampsia must also be considered even though the BP is mildly raised.
+Proteinuria in pregnancy may be caused by infection in the urine but the possibility of pre-eclampsia must also be considered even though the BP is mildly raised.
 Manifestation of pre-eclampsia (including eclampsia) may present before, during or after the delivery.

 Eclampsia is described as epileptic seizure occurring in association with features of pre-eclampsia as described above.
 Seizure due to epilepsy or other condition such as biochemical imbalance and hypoglycaemia must be excluded before eclampsia is diagnosed.
 In some circumstances Pre-eclampsia may not be clinically overt and diagnosis can only be made in retrospective.
 More than one third of women experienced their first convulsion before the development of hypertension and proteinuria.
 Pregnant teenagers are three times more to suffer convulsion compared to older women.
 Complication of eclampsia includes stroke caused by cerebral artery spasm and oedema (swelling) of the brain that usually resolves but there are some women who experienced permanent neurological damage.